maboa/MDN/gameaudio.md

 `````

+You'll need to sample the current time to know when to stop.
+If you space your individual sounds by at least 500ms then using the timeUpdate event which fires every 250ms should be sufficient.
+Your files may be slightly longer than they strictly need to be, but silence compresses well.

-> **Note 1** On mobile we may need to trigger this code from a user initiated event.
+> **Note 1** : On mobile we may need to trigger this code from a user initiated event.
 Perhaps the 'start' button being pressed?

-> **Note 2** Watch out for bitrates.
+> **Note 2** : Watch out for bitrates.
 Encoding your audio at lower bitrates means smaller file sizes but lower seeking accuracy.

 See Also